Image generation with Flux.1 and OpenVINO#

 Compress model weights#

 For reducing model memory consumption we will use weights compression.
 The Weights Compression algorithm is aimed at compressing the weights of the models and can be used to optimize the model footprint and performance of large models where the size of weights is relatively larger than the size of activations, for example, Large Language Models (LLM).
 Compared to INT8 compression, INT4 compression improves performance even more, but introduces a minor drop in prediction quality.
-We will use NNCF for weight compression.
+We will use NNCF integration to optimum-cli tool for weight compression.

-to_compress = weight_compression_widget()
+to_compress = widgets.Checkbox(

 to_compress